dtikhonov/talks/netdev-0x14/lsquic-slides.md

   }
 ```

+Before the first engine object is instantiated, the library must be
+initialized.

-This will initialize the crypto library, gQUIC server certificate cache,
+This call will initialize the crypto library, gQUIC server certificate
-and, depending on the platform, monotonic timers.
+cache, and, depending on the platform, monotonic timers.

 If you plan to instantiate engines only in a single mode, client or server,
 you can omit the appropriate flag.